lakshaysethi/Awesome-AF-ListApp/README.md

 # todo

-add bootstrap or some way to grid
+1. add bootstrap or some way to grid
+2. delete one item from list
+3. make sub lists
+4. breadcrums
+5. use this as base to make goals app
+6.